tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/australia.rst

    :alt: Chart of Accounts menu in KeyPay

-For the API to work, you need to create the same accounts as the default accounts of your KeyPay business (**same name and same code**) in Odoo.
-You also need to choose the correct account types in Odoo to generate accurate financial reports.
+For the API to work, you need to create the same accounts as the default accounts of your KeyPay business (**same name and same code**) in CoquiAPPs.
+You also need to choose the correct account types in CoquiAPPs to generate accurate financial reports.